GT-RAIL/rail_tasksim/routines/README.md

 # Household Object Movements from Everyday Routines (HOMER)

 This is the home of the HOMER dataset generator.
-This codebase allows creation of new datasets in addition to the five persona datasets which can be found [here](https://www.dropbox.com/s/8qs1znw3fmqho44/HOMER.zip?dl=0).
+This codebase allows creation of new datasets in addition to the five household datasets which can be found [here](https://www.dropbox.com/s/8qs1znw3fmqho44/HOMER.zip?dl=0).
 To generate the complete object arrangements, we use the [VirtualHome](http://virtual-home.org) simulator.

 To generate a dataset use `SampleRoutinesFromData.py` with the appropriate arguments.
 To replicate the existing dataset, use  `python3 SampleRoutinesFromData.py --sampler=persona`.
-If you provide a specific persona ID ('persona0', 'persona1', ... 'persona4') or an individual ID from data/AMT_Schedules', the Sampler will generate a dataset pertaining to that distribution.
+If you provide a specific household ID ('persona0', 'persona1', ... 'persona4') or an individual ID from data/AMT_Schedules', the Sampler will generate a dataset pertaining to that distribution.
 If you only mention 'persona' or 'individual', the sampler loops through all the 'persona's or 'individual's.

 # Data generation process

 <img src="data/personaBasedSchedules/visuals/HOMERtitle.jpg">

 This page is a walk-through of the complete process used to generate the HOMER dataset.
 The HOMER dataset is built on the [VirtualHome](http://virtual-home.org) simulator.
-The published dataset is composed of routine behaviors spanning several weeks for five personas in an apartment setting with four rooms containing 66-77 objects and 33 atomic actions such as *find*, *walk*, *grab*, etc.
+The published dataset is composed of routine behaviors spanning several weeks for five households in an apartment setting with four rooms containing 66-77 objects and 33 atomic actions such as *find*, *walk*, *grab*, etc.

 We first make a list of Activities of Daily Living related to in-home routines, and then source our dataset using a two-tier strategy, separately sourcing high level activity schedules comprising of the above activities, and the low level action sequences to perform each activity.
 The 22 high-level activities of daily living we use are as follows: